TorchJD/torchjd/CONTRIBUTING.md

-# Contributing to torchjd
+# Contributing to TorchJD

-This document explains how to contribute to torchjd.
-We try to keep the quality of the codebase as high as possible.
-Even if this slows down development in the short term, it helps a lot in the long term.
-To make the code understandable by everyone, we try to keep it simple, and to stick as much as possible to the single-responsibility principle.
-Please use issues to communicate with maintainers before implementing major changes to torchjd.
+This document explains how to contribute to TorchJD.
+Please use issues or discussions to communicate with maintainers before implementing major changes.

 ## Installation

-1) Pre-requisites: To work with torchjd, you need python to be installed.
-In the following, we suggest to use python 3.12.3, but you can work with any python version supported by torchjd.
+1) Pre-requisites: To work with TorchJD, you need python to be installed.
+In the following, we suggest to use python 3.12.3, but you can work with any python version supported by `torchjd`.
 We use [pyenv](https://github.com/pyenv/pyenv) to install python and [pdm](https://pdm-project.org/en/latest/) to manage dependencies.
-While the desired python version can also be installed without pyenv, the installation of torchjd for development purposes requires pdm.
+While the desired python version can also be installed without pyenv, the installation of `torchjd` for development purposes requires `pdm`.
 To install it, follow their [installation steps](https://pdm-project.org/en/latest/#installation).

 2) Create a virtual environment and install the project in it.
-From the root of torchjd, run:
+From the root of `torchjd`, run:
    ```bash
    pdm venv create 3.12.3  # Requires python 3.12.3 to be installed
    pdm use -i .venv/bin/python